 The user will have to pay attention to the built-in dial when torquing a nut or bolt in order to know the current torque rating, rather than listening for a click.
 The wrench is highly accurate, however, and extremely robust due to the sturdy and thick steel construction.
-The torque range is high from 0-300 lbs.
+The torque range is high from 0 to 300 ft-lbs.
 The needle is also easy-to-read and clearly displays the torque value.

 CDI is owned by the reputable Snap-On Tools.

 10. Stanley Proto Ratcheting Head Micrometer Torque Wrench